MichaelDohmenDUE/paper-backend-code/README.md

 uv run ActionValue/DQN/DQN.py
 ```
 This is necessary, as the backend is part of the bigger DEEPRLWebPLayGround.
 The scripts support GPU usage.
 Using your GPU will speed up Training somewhat but the scripts are very CPU heavy.
-I would also advide to be careful with the Atari scripts for the Action-Value Variants.
+Be careful with the Atari scripts for the Action-Value Variants!
-They currently use a lot of memory, so you might need to adapt the Hyperparamters on a weaker machine.
+They currently use a lot of memory, so you might need to adapt the hyperparamters on a weaker machine.
 32 GB of Ram is recommended to run the scripts comfortably.

 Wandb can be run in an offline or online modus.
-By default the online modus will be tunred on and local runs will be
+By default the online modus will be turned on and local runs will be
 saved to a wandb folder within the algorithm folder.
 You can turn on offline modus with
 ```
 wandb offline
 ```

-Each Training Script has its own set Hyperparameters that can be adapted in order to customize your Training.
+Each Training Script has its own set hyperparameters that can be adapted in order to customize your Training.